Proven Philadelphia SEPTA Accident Lawyer

 Time is Running Out

 The first step in obtaining compensation for a SEPTA accident is choosing the right personal injury lawyer to represent you.
 Because tight deadlines apply to SEPTA claims, especially in multi-victim accidents, it is important that you get started right away.
 Your choice of lawyer might turn out to be the most important decision you make this year.
 I represent clients in the areas of Philadelphia, Bucks, Chester, Delaware, and Montgomery Counties.

 I devote 100 percent of my practice to helping personal injury victims, just as I have done for the last two decades.
-If you or someone you know has been injured in a SEPTA accident, call me at 800-465-8795 (office), 215-771-0430 (cell), or fill out my online contact form, so that we can schedule a free initial evaluation of your case.
+If you or someone you know has been injured in a SEPTA accident, call me, an experienced accident lawyer, at 800-465-8795 (office), 215-771-0430 (cell), or fill out my online contact form, so that we can schedule a free initial evaluation of your case.